Future-proof the Capital for millions of people working on our assets.

 - Promote a safety conscious culture

-You’ll help us provide our customers with a bright, clean, functional and welcoming environment that is safe and accessible to all, whilst keeping in line with passenger growth demands delivered through our line upgrades and improvement programmes.
+As a Building Services Engineering apprentice, you’ll help us provide our customers with a bright, clean, functional and welcoming environment that is safe and accessible to all, whilst keeping in line with passenger growth demands delivered through our line upgrades, renewals, enhancements and improvement programmes.

-You’ll help us retain and develop the in-house knowledge of our Electrical & Mechanical assets as we upgrade our assets to become safer, more reliable, automated and energy efficient.
+You’ll help us retain and develop the in-house knowledge of our Electrical & Mechanical (E&M) assets as we upgrade our legacy assets to become safer, more reliable, automated and energy efficient.

 What will I be doing?

-This teams cover the design, installation, commissioning and maintenance of Electrical and Mechanical assets of buildings in TfL’s fleet of infrastructure.
-These assets include lighting, low voltage, lightning protection, domestic water, gas, heating, air conditioning and ventilation sub-assets.
+The Building Services Engineering discipline covers the design, installation, commissioning and maintenance of E&M assets serving buildings of different types within the TfL infrastructure.
+E&M assets include, lighting, low voltage, lightning protection, domestic water, gas, heating, air conditioning and ventilation sub-assets.

 Where can this career take me?

-You could progress into a position in one of our Electrical or Mechanical sub-teams.
-You could have the opportunity to continue developing into one of our resident technical experts or an experienced Senior Project Engineer.
-Our current Director of Engineering started their careers as technician apprentices so our apprentices can aspire to senior management positions or anything else in between.
+Upon successful completion of this scheme, you could roll-off into a Band 2 Engineer position in one of our E&M sub-teams.
+From here, you could have the opportunity to continue developing into one of our resident technical discipline experts, an experienced Senior Project Engineer or even a Senior Manager.
+The current Director of Engineering and the Major Projects Director for TfL both started their careers as technician apprentices demonstrating that our apprentices can aspire to senior management positions or anything else in between.

-The qualification you will earn is also accredited by the Chartered Institution of Building Services Engineers (CIBSE) so you could go on to pursue Chartership.
+The qualification you will earn is accredited by the Chartered Institution of Building Services Engineers (CIBSE).

 “I’ve gained a First Class Honours in BEng (Hons) Building Services Engineering from a London university whilst seeing a £250 million Bond Street Station Upgrade through from construction to completion.